magenta-aps/os2mo-helm-chart/docs/index.md

 Which should bring up an OS2mo stack.

-For a more detailed walkthrough checkout the ["Getting Started"](GettingStarted.md) section.
+For a more detailed walk-through checkout the ["Getting Started"](docs/GettingStarted.md) section.

 ## License